abhishekk-16/aws-etl-pipeline/EventBridge/start lambda rule.md

 ## start-lambda-rule

-This EventBridge rule will invoke `start-workflow-function` Lambda function when new objects are added in `sales-data-etl-project`.
+This EventBridge rule will invoke `start-workflow-function` Lambda function when new objects are added in `sales-data-etl-project` S3 bucket.

 **Event Pattern**